 There are so many interesting and creative hobbies that can improve your life and make you smarter!
 We all need to have hobbies other than our work to add more value and meaning to our lives.
 Hobbies are fun and invigorating, and they can have a great influence on our intellect.
 Some may say that these hobbies distract you from your professional objectives.
-In fact, doing something you enjoy stimulates your creativity and it makes you smarter.
+In fact, doing something you enjoy stimulates your creativity and makes you smarter.

 Reading helps you understand processes, detect patterns, and solve problems by putting together new and different pieces of knowledge.
 It reduces stress, teaches you new things about new places and new people, and it helps you experience multiple emotions.
 It enriches your knowledge and it makes you feel better about yourself.
 Read anything: fiction, memoirs, personal development books, biographies.
 If you start reading a book and you discover you don’t enjoy reading it, just pick another one.
 Find books you like with plots that take your breath away.
-Serious reading in enlivening.
-Look for emotionally charged books, read until you lose yourself in the book and become so absorbed that you forget to have lunch.
+Serious reading is enlivening.
+Look for emotionally charged books, read until you lose yourself in the book, and become so absorbed that you forget to have lunch.
 Find those writers that are such excellent storytellers that you feel instantly drawn into their words so deeply and so quickly that you cannot stop reading.

 2. Learning a new language